riotnrrd-eu/riotnrrd-eu.github.io/_posts/2016-09-19-Updating-the-Car.markdown

 categories:  cars iPhone iOS CarPlay
 ---

-# Updating the Car

-As I mentioned in my [one-year review of my car]( ), the one aftermarket upgrade I made was to swap the rather dated factory ICE for a CarPlay head unit.
+As I mentioned in my [one-year review of my car]({% post_url  2016-05-17-Stupid-Car-Review,-One-Year-In %}), the one aftermarket upgrade I made was to swap the rather dated factory ICE for a CarPlay head unit.
 That modification is itself now about a year into its service, so it is also about due a review.

 The reason for the upgrade is that the factory PCM 2.1 unit was really showing its age, with no USB, Bluetooth, or even Aux-in.
 In other words, Porsche were way ahead of Apple in removing the headphone jack… *Courage!*